Know About How GPS Works: Everything You Need

 What makes GPS work accurately?

-GPS works accurately through atomic clocks on satellites that provide precise timing, multiple satellite signals for triangulation, and sophisticated solution that account for atmospheric interference.
-The system requires signals from at least four satellites to calculate three-dimensional position and time with meter-level accuracy.
+GPS works accurately through atomic clocks on satellites that provide precise timing, multiple satellite signals for triangulation, and sophisticated algorithms that account for atmospheric interference.

 How do GPS satellites work?